 Such as anti-inflammatories (NSAID) may be prescribed by your doctor to reduce the pain and inflammation.

-Proper footwear eliminate high heels and narrow pointed toed shoes.
+Eliminate high heels and narrow pointed toed shoes.
 Look for lower, wider fitting shoes that stretch easily to relieve pressure across the ball of the foot.
 Shoes that offer increased cushioning will help to protect your feet.

 These pads can be placed in your shoes to re-establish the transverse arch.
 They can improve the alignment and help to relieve pressure on the nerves and soft tissues.